netlogix/nlxFilterDescription/README.md

 ## About sdFilterDescriptionShopware

 With this plugin it is possible to prefix an active filter value with its specific filter description.
-In Backend can be configured, from which filter the description should be shown.
+Via backend you can configure for which filters the description should be displayed.

 ## Running Tests